-I recently acquired two little, vintage dinky mini cars and normally would have reached for a 50mm lens and a sub f/2.0 aperture to create a miniature world effect.
-The Fujinon 35mm lens at f/1.4 is equivalent to a 53mm lens at f/2.0 on a full frame camera so I began to wonder if I need to turn to 50mm to achieve the depth of field I was looking for.
+I recently acquired two little, vintage dinky mini cars.
+Normally I would have reached for a 50mm lens and a sub f/2.0 aperture to create a miniature world effect.
+The Fuji 35mm lens / f/1.4 is equivalent to a 53mm lens at f/2.0 on a full frame camera.
+I thought it would be an interesting to see if the 35mm could deliver a suitably shallow depth of field.

-All photos were captured on the Fujifilm X-E1 and either the 18-55mm zoom lens or 35mm prime lens.
+All photos were captured using the Fujifilm X-E1 and either the 18-55mm zoom lens or 35mm prime lens.

-Starting of with the Fujifilm X-E1 & 18-55mm zoom lens I shot a number of photos of the car (setting the X-E1 on macro mode).
-You can see from the following two images to get the scale right meant framing at 35mm-55mm.
+Starting with the Fujifilm X-E1 & 18-55mm lens I shot a number of photos of the car.
+I set the X-E1 on macro mode).
+To get the scale correct really meant framing at 35mm-55mm.

-At this focal length I was unable to get below an aperture of f/4 so much of the surrounding area is in focus.
-I was pleasantly surprised and pleased with the resultant DoF and scale.
+At this focal length I was unable to get below f/4 so much of the surrounding area is in focus.
+I was pleasantly surprised by the depth of field and scale.

-You can see that moving between the 18-55 zoom and 35mm prime offered different focal lengths and I could adjust the scale of the car.
-I think both the 18-55mm zoom and 35mm prime worked well to achieve a ‘slight’ sense of reality.
+Moving between the zoom and 35mm prime lens allowed for adjustment to the scale of the car.
+Both the 18-55mm zoom and 35mm prime worked well to achieve a ‘slight’ sense of reality.

-I am genuinely beginning to wonder if I really need to retain a full frame camera given the quality of photographs I can achieve with the fujinon lenses.
-I know there is an even finer DoF offered with f/1.4 on full frame but I am just not sure how often I actually need it.
+I am wondering if I need to retain a full frame camera given the quality from the fujinon lenses.
+There is a finer Depth of field offered by full frame and f1.4, I am just not sure how often I need it.